Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 I don't know if you've heard, but jokes are no longer tolerated.

-Um you might offend someone's feelings.
+You might offend someone's feelings.

-But it it it it it really is a bit stunning that the argument here is that people should be imported to live in social housing and in rent controlled properties and to have their children fed by the state.
+But it really is a bit stunning that the argument here is that people should be imported to live in social housing and in rent-controlled properties and to have their children fed by the state and to have their children trained by the state because they can't make it work in the economic capital of Europe.

-Yeah, but you can feel Gamonzilla rising.
+Yeah, I can really feel him rising.

-I know, so they make noise.
+And also, they make noise.

-I live in a place they made so much noise, like outside kids outside, no parent supervision, screaming.
+I live in a place, they made so much noise, like outside, kids outside, no parent supervision, screaming.

-Sorry to hydrate you a bit, but screaming for hours now, as this went on for years, the social housing kids, no one looking after them, just feral children.
+The social housing kids, no one looking after them, just feral children.

 I know this is like the most Tory thing I've ever seen.